geyang/dotvar/README.md

 ## Introducing `dotvar`

-`dotvar` addresses the limitations of `python-dotenv` by
+`dotvar` addresses the limitations of `python-dotenv` by:

-1. providing **robust variable interpolation** capabilities.
+1. Providing **robust variable interpolation** capabilities.
 This feature allows environment variables to reference and build upon each other within the `.env` file, promoting DRY (Don't Repeat Yourself) principles and reducing redundancy.
-2. provide the optional `dotenv.auto_load` entrypoint, to allow **loading upon import**.
-Use the `noinspection` and `# noqa` tags to avoid pyCharm from removing the import.
-(And switch to pyCharm if you are using vscode.)
+2. Providing the optional `dotvar.auto_load` entrypoint, to allow **loading upon import**.
+Use the `noinspection` and `# noqa` tags to avoid PyCharm from removing the import.

    ```python
    # noinspection PyUnresolvedReferences